-AZB & Partners 7th Floor, Embassy Icon, Infantry Road Bangalore 560 001 T: +91 80 4240 0500 F: +91 80 2221 3947
+AZB & Partners 7th Floor, Embassy Icon, Infantry Road Bangalore 560 001 T: 91 80 4240 0500 F: 91 80 2221 3947

-Key legislation Indian Penal Code 1860 (IPC) Prevention of Corruption Act 1988 (PCA) Central Civil Services (Conduct) Rules 1964 All India Services (Conduct) Rules 1968 Indian Foreign Service (Conduct and Discipline) Rules 1961 Central Vigilance Commission Act 2003 Right to Information Act 2005 Whistle Blowers Protection Act 2011 Lokpal and Lokayuktas Act 2013 Companies Act 2013 Foreign Contribution (Regulation) Act 2010 Private sector bribery No specific laws prohibit bribery in the private sector in India.
-While not defined as a bribery offence, the Companies Act contemplates penalising fraud by any person in relation to the affairs of a company or corporate body.
-Fraud has been defined to include any act, omission, concealment of any fact or abuse of position, committed by any person or any other person with the connivance in any manner, with intent to deceive, to gain undue advantage from, or to injure the interests of, the company or its shareholders or its creditors or any other person, whether or not there is any wrongful gain or wrongful loss.
-Laws like the PCA are restricted to bribery by 'public servants'
+Key legislation Prevention of Corruption Act, 1988 (PCA) Central Civil Services (Conduct) Rules, 1964 All India Services (Conduct) Rules, 1968 Indian Foreign Service (Conduct and Discipline) Rules, 1961 Central Vigilance Commission Act, 2003 (CVC Act) Right to Information Act, 2005 Private sector bribery No laws specifically prohibit bribery in the private sector in India.
+While not defined as a bribery offence, the Companies Act penalises Fraud in relation to the affairs of a company.
+The definition of Fraud under the Companies Act is wide and could be invoked to penalise private sector bribery The bribery related offences under the PCA are restricted to bribery of 'public servants' Extraterritorial effect PCA - Yes (to Indian citizens only) Lokpal Act - Yes (to Indian public servants outside India) Exemption for facilitating payment No